Side Effects

 Can Ozempic Cause Missed Periods?

-Have you experienced a period while taking Ozempic?
+Have you experienced a missed period while taking Ozempic?
 Don’t panic.
 It’s unclear whether Ozempic can cause missed periods.
 There is no research to support this claim, and it hasn’t been reported in clinical trials.
 Nevertheless, significant weight loss can cause periods to become irregular or stop altogether.
 As mentioned, research shows Ozempic can lead to significant weight loss.
 The same goes for Wegovy®.
 Wegovy also contains the active ingredient semaglutide, but it’s approved by the U.S. Food and Drug Administration (FDA) for use in individuals with obesity and those who are overweight.

 Weight Loss and Period Irregularity